Ahmed-Elghachi/AWS-Academy-Cloud-Foundations/AWS-Academy-Cloud-Foundations/Introduction-to-Amazon-EC2/README.md

 ---

-# 📌 Resize the Console Window

-To display more instance information:

-- Drag the window divider upward

-This provides a larger view of:
-- Instance details
-- Monitoring information
-- Networking configuration
-- Security settings

----

 # ⚙️ Step 13 — Wait for Instance Initialization

 At first, the EC2 instance will appear in the following states: